mehrankmlf/SecurePacketEnvelope/README.md

 ## License

-SecurityKit is available under the MIT license.
+SecurePacketEnvelope is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.